pentagonxyz/waymont-contracts/INTEGRATION.md

 #### Signing transactions with the policy guardian with `ethers.js`

-The following code is based on [the Safe Protocol Kit's documentation on generating the second signature for a transaction](https://docs.safe.global/learn/safe-core/safe-core-account-abstraction-sdk/protocol-kit#confirm-the-transaction-second-confirmation).
+The following code is based on [the Safe Protocol Kit's documentation on getting pending transactions](https://docs.safe.global/learn/safe-core/safe-core-account-abstraction-sdk/protocol-kit#get-pending-transactions) and [generating the second signature for a transaction](https://docs.safe.global/learn/safe-core/safe-core-account-abstraction-sdk/protocol-kit#confirm-the-transaction-second-confirmation).

+This example code assumes the transaction has already been [created](https://docs.safe.global/learn/safe-core/safe-core-account-abstraction-sdk/protocol-kit#create-a-transaction) and [proposed](https://docs.safe.global/learn/safe-core/safe-core-account-abstraction-sdk/protocol-kit#propose-a-transaction) (as seen in the Protocol Kit docs).

 ```
 import SafeApiKit from '@safe-global/api-kit';